blevesearch/blevesearch.github.io-hugo/content/docs/Index-Mapping.md

 * DateFormat - the name of a DateTimeParser that will be used to parse a date stored as a string

 You can configure a DefaultDateTimeParser in the IndexMapping object.

+## Understanding Default Type vs Default Mapping

+When Bleve cannot figure out which type a particular document is, it is automatically assigned the DefaultType.

+Once, Bleve has determined the type, it looks for a DocumentMapping matching this type name.
+If there is no explicitly configured DocumentMapping for this type, then the DefaultMapping is used.

+The DefaultType will default to "_default", and the DefaultMapping will default to an empty default DocumentMapping.

+Consider an example from the beer-search sample application.
+The mapping describes two types "beer" and "brewery".
+For each of these an explicit DocumentMapping is provided.
+If you attempt to index a document where the type field is missing, it will be assigned the type "_default".
+Then Bleve looks to see if there is a mapping configured for "_default".
+There is not, so then Bleve proceeds to use the DefaultMapping.